 - Knee, hip and foot pain

 - Breathing problems

-If you’re unsure whether you have proper posture or are suffering from back and/or neck pain, you can schedule a physical therapy appointment at Sarrica Physical Therapy & Wellness and other quality clinics through the betterPT app or betterPT website.
+If you’re unsure whether you have proper posture or are suffering from back and/or neck pain, you can schedule a physical therapy appointment at Sarrica Physical Therapy & Wellness and other quality clinics through the BetterPT app or BetterPT clinic locator tool.
 A quality physical therapy clinic will focus on the body’s structural support systems, also known as “the core”.
 They will assess your posture, identify the root causes of your postural problems, and guide you in identifying the corrective exercises that will improve your posture and ease your pain.

 You can now see a physical therapist for postural deficits without needing a doctor’s prescription.
-Don’t wait to get treated.
-Be proactive and get BETTER today!
+Don’t wait to get treated until you feel immense discomfort.
+Pain in the hips, legs, arms, back, and even the neck may all be due to poor posture Be proactive and get BETTER today!